publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptIII/m__us_usc_t47_s271.md

         (2) allow the called party to determine the interLATA carrier,

-        shall be considered an in-region service subject to the requirements of subsection (b)(1) of this section.
+        shall be considered an in-region service subject to the requirements of subsection (b)(1).

 ([June 19, 1934, ch.
 652][/us/act/1934-06-19/ch652], title II, § 271, as added [Pub.
 L. 104–104, title I][/us/pl/104/104/tI], § 151(a), Feb.
 8, 1996, [110 Stat.
 86][/us/stat/110/86].)